SAP-samples/teched2023-IN266/exercises/ex1/README.md

-# Exercise 1 - Exercise 1 Description
+# Exercise 1 - Generation of Workflow
 In this exercise, we will __generate a workflow__ for the Integration scenario - _Cloud For Projects - Projects Collaboration_

 ## Plan for Integration